Whatapalaver/bhg/README.md

 Inspired by a world in which 4 people are not allowed to gather around a table with a pack of cards.....

-This is a Rails app which will generate four hands and allow you to share the game code with friends far afield, so they can assemble their hands from disparate packs of cards.
+This is a Rails app which generates four hands and allow you to share the game code with friends far afield, so they can assemble their hands from disparate packs of cards.

 ## Working Version

-to follow..
+Currently hosted on Heroku as [https://bridge-hand-gen.herokuapp.com/](Bridge Hands Generator).

 ## How to Run

-to follow..
+- `bundle install`
+- `npm install`
+- `rake db:create`
+- `rake db:migrate`
+- `rake db:seed`
+- `rails s`

 ## How to Test